civisanalytics/civis-python/README.rst

 The Civis API Python client is a Python package that helps analysts and developers interact with Civis Platform programmatically.
-The package includes a set of tools around common workflows as well as a convenient interface to make requests directly to the Civis API.
+The package includes a set of tools around common workflows as well as a convenient interface to make requests directly to the `Civis API <https://support.civisanalytics.com/hc/en-us/articles/360001597191-API-Basics>`_.

 .. end-include-marker-introductory-paragraph